mashkarharis/mashkarharis.github.io/content/docs/LLD/GOF/Structural/Composite.md

 ## When to Use

-This pattern is used in cases which has,
+This pattern is used in cases where,
-- Higherarchical Object storage, where Object holds other objects in next level of hierachy like a tree structure
+- There is hierarchical object storage, where an object holds other objects in the next level of the hierarchy like a tree structure.
-- Client programme uses only common method across all objects in the hierachy, and process each nodes similarly.
+- The client program uses only common methods across all objects in the hierarchy and processes each node similarly.

 ## Example

-One of the best example we can us this pattern is how we can process FileStorage in a System.
+One of the best examples of using this pattern is how we process File Storage in a system.

-FileStorage usually have two types of Objects,
+File storage usually has two types of objects,

-- File : Single Unit of Object in the Hierachy with no childs (We call this as leaf)
+- `File` : A single unit of the hierarchy with no children (we call this a leaf)
-- Folder : Compostie Object Which can hold Other child Objects (Single / Composite) in the Hierachy (We call this Composite)
+- `Folder` : A composite object that can hold other child objects (single or composite) in the hierarchy (we call this a composite)

-As we know there are lot of methods which is common to files and folders.
-FOr our programme we use display(), getSize(), displayList() methods, which is common to Both Files and FOlders.
-Functions are as below,
+As we know, there are many methods common to files and folders.
+For our program, we use `display()`, `getSize()`, and `displayList()` methods, which are common to both files and folders.
+Functions are as follows`,

-- displayList() : Return the structure and size of elements in underlying tree as string array
+- `displayList()` : Returns the structure and size of elements in the underlying tree as a string array
-- display() : Print the structure and size of elements in underlying tree
+- `display()` : Prints the structure and size of elements in the underlying tree
-- getSize() : Return total size of all undelying elements in the tree
+- `getSize()` : Returns the total size of all underlying elements in the tree

 ### Component
-First we need to define and interface to store this common methods.
-This inerface is called as "Component".
+First, we need to define an interface to store these common methods.
+This interface is called the `Component`.
 ```java
 sealed interface StorageEntity permits File, Folder {